 My favorite mode of operation is CW at QRP power levels, which accounts for 100 percent of my operating time.
 Favorite Ham activities include kitbuilding and homebrewing, chasing DX and rag-chewing.
 Non-Ham hobbies are watching baseball (long time NY Mets fan!), and reading, as well as astronomy.

-The current station consists of an Elecraft K3.
-It is fed to either an 88' EDZ antenna, a W3EDP antenna, or a Butternut HF9V vertical antenna.
-I also have an Elecraft KX3 which is used for portable ops.
+The current station consists of an Elecraft KX3.
+It is fed to either a W3EDP antenna, or a Butternut HF9V vertical antenna.
+Although I'm a dedicated QRPer, I'm also enough of a DXer to have an Elecraft KXPA100 for those times when 5 Watts won't cut through a pileup.
+I have another Elecraft KX3 which is used strictly for portable ops.
 When portable, I use either doublets made from speaker wire or a Buddistick or more recently, EFHW antennas, which have been very successful.
 If it's strictly a mobile operation, I use the Buddistick on a magmount that I can pop on top of the vehicle in a moment's notice.
 There is nothing better than taking a radio and antenna outdoors and enjoying this hobby in the sunshine.

 W2LJ is a past president of the newly resurrected Piscataway Amateur Radio Club.
 Membership in other organizations includes the Electronic Testing Society of NJ (ETS of NJ), Raritan Valley Radio Club, ARRL Life Member, QRP ARCI #4488, FISTS #1469, NJQRP #47, Flying Pigs #612, GQRP #11653,Adventure Radio Society #1528, CQC #746, MQFD #35, S.O.C. #619, NAQCC #35, QCWA #32590, SKCC #49 LIQRP #126, NEQRP #650, AKQRP #751, AmQRP, Polar Bear #283 and Club72 and recently CW Op #1005.
 Too many numbers and letters - but it IS fun!
 Community plays a HUGE part in Amateur Radio and it is great to belong to so many fine organizations.